 Some of the better known groups of animals include:

 - Sponges (Porifera) - There are about 10,000 species of sponges alive today.
-Members of this group include calcarious sponges, demo sponges and glass sponges.
-Sponges are primitive multi-celluar animals that have no digestive system, circulatory system or nervous system.
+Members of this group include calcarious sponges, demosponges, and glass sponges.
+Sponges are primitive multi-cellular animals that have no digestive system, no circulatory system, and no nervous system.

 Find out more: The Basic Animal Groups

 Some of the less well-known animal groups include: